janeadams/cit_vis/README.md

 ## Contribution and Collaboration

 This is a research prototype, not a system, so it is not yet robust to general deployment.
 If you have trouble, please file an issue on GitHub.
-If you'd like to chat about how to apply this to your own data on a real system, e.g. GCP or your own HPC cluster, by extending the existing functionality, please email Jane: janelydiaadams@gmail.com.
+If you'd like to chat about how to apply this to your own data on a real system, e.g. GCP or your own HPC cluster, by extending the existing functionality, please email XXX